On Uncertainty Calibration for Equivariant Functions

 Denote the ground truth aleatoric uncertainty (the true dispersion) at a given point $x$ by $f(x)$.
 Now consider an equivariant function space $\mathscr{H} = \{h: X \to \mathcal{S}_{\text{aleatoric}}\}$.
 We assume both $f$ and elements in $\mathscr{H}$ are nonnegative, and $\mathscr{H}$ is arbitrarily expressive.

-\begin{defn} The \textit{aleatoric bleed} is the regression error $\text{err}_{\text{reg}}(h)$ for a function space $\mathscr{H} = \{h: X \to \mathcal{S}_{\text{aleatoric}}\}$. \end{defn}
+\begin{defn} The \textit{aleatoric bleed} is the regression error $\text{err}_{\text{reg}}(h)$ for a function space $\mathscr{H} = \{h\colon X \to \mathcal{S}_{\text{aleatoric}}\}$. \end{defn}

 Put differently, the aleatoric bleed measures the epistemic mass spuriously identified as aleatoric mass.
 Typical ensemble spread is roughly epistemic only if the aleatoric uncertainty is correctly modeled, otherwise the uncertainties may leak both ways.
 Aleatoric bleed is a means of quantifying the degree to which epistemic error induced by symmetry mismatch is absorbed by the aleatoric channel of a parametric predictor.
-If a function $h$ estimates the aleatoric uncertainty using evidential regression as in \cref{sec:der}, then the aleatoric bleed is the error between predicted uncertainty vectors $\hat{s}$ with elements $\hat{s_i} = \beta_i/(\alpha_i - 1)$ and a ground truth uncertainty $s$.
-We note that by \cref{thm:equivareg}, the aleatoric bleed has a known lower bound.